BravoHoseok/IONIQ-HEV-EV/README.md

 }<br>

 ### Result #2
-Implemented reliable an algorithm calculating positions.
-Also, since I reduced the range of position jitter by developing filter algorithm, this algorithm calculating positions can be used in the wheel touch sensor that is made of just 3 nodes without adding extra touch sensor nodes, saving costs spent on the wheel touch sensor design.
+Implemented the reliable algorithm calculating coordinates.
+Also, since I reduced the range of position jitter by implementing filter algorithms, this algorithm can be used in the wheel touch sensors that is made of just 3 nodes without adding extra touch sensor nodes, saving costs spent on the wheel touch sensor design.

 ---

-### Challenge #3 - Designing SPI communication driver between two heterogeneous microprocessors
+### Challenge #3 - Designing SPI driver between two heterogeneous microprocessors
-To minimize the number of ports used in exchanging data between two microprocessors, I adopted the SPI communication.
+To minimize the number of ports used in exchanging data between two microprocessors, we adopted the SPI communication.
-When developing it, the failure of the SPI communication was caused by the different operation speed of the two microprocessors: 32-bit RH850-F1K (Renesas) and 8-bit ATtiny1616 (Microchip).
+When developing SPI driver, the communication failure was caused by the different operation speed of the two microprocessors: 32-bit RH850-F1K (Renesas) and 8-bit ATtiny1616 (Microchip).
 If the 32-bit microprocessor generates next clock to receive next date before the 8-bit microprocessor complete writing valid data to its data buffer, the 32-bit microprocessor is going to receive previous data or garbage data from the 8-bit microprocessor's data buffer.

-### Research and Solution #3
+### Approach and Solution #3
-**(Step 1)** Designed a concept of the SPI by applying the ready port that indicates the state of the 8-bit microprocessor as an interrupt signal<br>
+**(Step 1)** Designed the concept of SPI driver by applying the ready port that indicates the state of the 8-bit microprocessor as an interrupt signal<br>
 **(Step 2)** Designed the necessary elements used in the SPI driver module: data structure, state machine, logic flow chart, module dependency<br>
-**(Step 3)** Defined the SPI communication protocol: command, data length, identification, receive, send<br>
+**(Step 3)** Defined the SPI communication protocol: command, data length, identification, receive, send, acknowledge<br>
-**(Step 4)** Programmed the SPI driver module of each microprocessor according to design concepts<br>
+**(Step 4)** Programmed the SPI driver of two microprocessors according to the design concepts<br>
 **(Step 5)** Integrated the programmed modules into the SW platform and the touch platform respectively<br>

 <p align="center">